 This experience made me realize two things:

-- The mind-body connection is incredibly strong, especially for empaths, introverts and highly-sensitive people like me.
+- The mind-body connection is incredibly strong, especially for empaths, introverts, and highly-sensitive people like me.

 - People of color internalize trauma so deeply that we may not realize the effect it has on us, on our children, on our relationships, and on our physical and emotional well-being.

 Studies show a direct link between being exposed to racial injustice and generational trauma.
-Stress hormones, susceptibility to anxiety and depression and symptoms of PTSD, throughout history, have been passed down from traumatized Black mothers to their unborn children through the womb.
+Stress hormones, susceptibility to anxiety and depression, and symptoms of PTSD, throughout history, have been passed down from traumatized Black mothers to their unborn children through the womb.

-Renowned author and researcher Joy DeGruy has coined a term for this phenomena: Post-Traumatic Slave Syndrome.
+Renowned author and researcher Joy DeGruy has coined a term for this phenomenon: Post-Traumatic Slave Syndrome.
 "Post Traumatic Slave Syndrome is a condition that exists when a population has experienced multigenerational trauma resulting from centuries of slavery and continues to experience oppression and institutionalized racism today."
 Healthline.com notes:

 "For the Black community, the impact of centuries of unaddressed trauma still manifests today...being Black in America means living with chronic post-traumatic stress disorder (PTSD) caused not only by one's lived experiences, but the experiences of our ancestors…"

 Black people have been exposed to racial injustice and police brutality for centuries.
-But for the past eight years especially, since the brutal murder of Trayvon Martin and the wide availability of smartphones, coverage of these events have markedly increased.
+But for the past eight years especially, since the brutal murder of Trayvon Martin and the wide availability of smartphones, coverage of these events has markedly increased.
 Much to our benefit, but also to the detriment of our physical and emotional health.

 Exposure to graphic images of murder and death is adversely affecting our collective health.
 This is quite literally a public health crisis that isn't being adequately addressed.